abdulrahmanmokhlef/reactnd-project-myreads-starter/README.md

 # MyReads appication
-This is a book tracking application which allow users to select a book or multible books that they want to read, further they can categorize their books in three shelve, on each book has a dropdown list that illustrate 4 options that  enable the user to move bokks between shelves or even remove books  from all shelvesfor, the four options as follow:
+This is a book tracking application which allow users to select a book or multible books that they want to read, further they can categorize their books in three shelves, each book has a dropdown list that illustrates 4 options that enable the user to move books between shelves or even remove books from all shelves, the four options as follow:

 * Currently Reading
 * Want to Read